heybereket/oasis/docs/CONTRIBUTING.md

 ### Firebase: Getting Started

 1. Head over to [Firebase](https://firebase.google.com) and create a project, enable **firestore database**, and then, get your credentials.
-[Click here if you don't know how!](https://clemfournier.medium.com/how-to-get-my-firebase-service-account-key-file-f0ec97a21620) From there, just copy and paste the values into the `.env` file, see below.
+[Don't know how?](https://www.c-sharpcorner.com/article/how-to-create-firebase-web-app-get/) From there, just copy and paste the values into the `.env` file, see below.
 2. Go to the `.env.example` file where you can update the boilerplate text, as well as rename `.env.example` to `.env`

 ### Getting started with OAuth: